This

 assuming she would naturally appreciate him for saving her from that

 snake.
 Uh-huh.
 Raise your hand if you know where this is going.
-Ok,

-much more on his mind.
+has much more on his mind.
 Naturally she screams and struggles, so what

 does the oaf do?
 He belts her, knocking her out.
+Of course, having an

-collects the unconscious Joyce and leaves with her.
-Manon comes to and
+Joyce and leaves with her.
+Manon comes to and yells out to Paul, promising

-in the dark and that hiding things from her will only lead to her getting
+the dark and that hiding things from her will only lead to her getting

 hurt.
 She says that she will get Dr. Sinclair to explain things to Joyce.

-great a risk.
+a risk.
 Paul persists, saying that the Doctor owes him this chance.

 Sinclair gives in and tells him they have to perform at least one test